MatiasNAmendola/chrisos/README.md

 chrisos
 =======

-An operating system focusing on simplicity and learning.
+An hobby operating system focusing on simplicity and learning.
+Full of comments to help new programmers get involved in learning about assembly.

 Assemble using Flat Assembler, tested on Bochs.